openshift/enhancements/enhancements/machine-api/control-plane-set.md

 Some open questions currently exist, but are called out in the Recreate Update Strategy notes.

 1. How do we wish to introduce this feature into the cluster, should it be a Technical Preview in the first instance?
+2. Do we want this to be an optional add-on (delivered via OLM) or do we want this to be a default operator for future clusters?

 ### Test Plan